jugbb/jug-berlin-brandenburg-themen/top-java-performance-mistakes-2015.rst

-Have you ever wondered why your e-Banking system is down yet again for maintenance or what problem it was that caused your check-out to take forever until it terminated with a weird error message?
+Have you ever wondered why your e-Banking system is down yet again for maintenance or what problem it was that caused your check-out to take forever until it terminatqed with a weird error message?
 Misconfigured O/R Mappers causing millions of SQL Queries and "leaking" DB connection leaks, excessive logging that consumes all Disk I/O, memory leaks that bring the JVM to crash every couple of hours or a forgotten XML